tgvashworth/integrator/README.md

 [![Join the chat at https://gitter.im/phuu/integrator](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/phuu/integrator?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-An experiment in fixing integration testing.

-Note:

-- This isn't ready for you to use
-- This might be crazy
-- *Please* read everything below before trying to use integrator.
-It's... different.

-## Current state

-I'm working on a suite of actions for the TodoMVC project.
-If you want to see how integrator looks in use right now, [check that out][todomvc-actions].

-There are some big questions in my head:

-- can the task runner component of integrator be broken out into its own thing? (build tooling, anyone?)
-- is this insane? does it scale? does it work?

-## Try it out?

-Don't.
-You could check out the TodoMVC integrator branch, but it's likely broken and has 0 docs.
-However, [please tell me what you think of this idea][new-issue].

-## Rationale
+An action-oriented approach to integration testing, simulating users to comprehensively test your app.

+Key features:

+- Actions to simulate atomic user tasks
+- Real-user simulation in "random-walk" mode
+- Reusable actions through fixtures

+## Why does Integrator exist?

 There are numerous problems with integration tests today:

 - *They don't simulate users.* Only the user-flows that you thought to test are tested, and assertions are coupled to CSS selectors.
 That's is not how a user sees your application and it results in [change-detector][change-detector] tests.

-- *They have implicit dependencies.* Current test frameworks encourage (or don't dissuade, at least) you from writing tests that depend on another test having run, without making this explicit.
+- *They have implicit dependencies.* Current test frameworks encourage you to write tests that depend on the success of another, without an explicit notion of dependency.
 The result is that test order *might be* important, which is hard to debug and refactor.

 - *Tests are hard to write and debug.* This leads to flaky tests, false negatives or (worse) false positives, and untested but critical user flows.